awsdocs/amazon-ecs-developer-guide/doc_source/ECS_instances.md

 An Amazon ECS container instance is an Amazon EC2 instance that is running the Amazon ECS container agent and has been registered into a cluster\.
 When you run tasks with Amazon ECS, your tasks using the EC2 launch type are placed on your active container instances\.

 **Note**
-Tasks using the Fargate launch type are deployed onto AWS\-managed infrastructure so this topic does not apply\.
+Tasks using the Fargate launch type are deployed onto infrastructure managed by AWS, so this topic does not apply\.

 + [Container Instance Concepts](#container_instance_concepts)